The Peninsula Hong Kong

 You know you’re somewhere special when pillbox-hatted pageboys politely whisk open double-front doors to reveal an airy lobby with soaring ceilings.
 And so it is at The Peninsula Hong Kong, the city’s oldest hotel (opened in 1928).

-Perhaps the ultimate sign of the hotel’s classic pedigree is Gaddi’s, a local legend of a French restaurant, and the Verandah (which is as gorgeous and otherworldly as it sounds).
-Still, The Peninsula manages to balance its Old World inclinations with modern touches, like the Philippe Starck-designed restaurant, Felix, which serves contemporary cuisine in a super-slick skyline setting.
+Affectionately called "the Pen" by locals, the place drips with colonial decadence, from the palm-filled lobby where guests nibble on petit fours at teatime to the string quartet in the gallery.
+Perhaps the ultimate sign of the hotel’s classic pedigree is Gaddi’s, a local legend of a French restaurant and The Verandah (which is as gorgeous and otherworldly as it sounds).
+Still, the hotel manages to balance its Old World inclinations with modern touches, like the Philippe Starck-designed restaurant, Felix, which serves contemporary European cuisine in a super-slick skyline setting.

 This blend of Asian and European styles carries through the place, from high-tech and antiques-bedecked rooms to an impressive spa to the immaculate service, which quietly whispers that, yes, you have indeed arrived.